zhongzachary/soa_exam_fam_l_notes/README.md

   5. Identify and apply standard actuarial notation for the expected values of the random variables in 10.1.

 ### 11. Premium and Policy Value Calculation for Long-Term Insurance Coverages
+Weight
-- Weight: 25% - 35%
+: 25% - 35%

+Learning objectives
-- Learning objectives: be able to use and explain the premium and policy value calculation processes for long-term insurance coverages.
+: be able to use and explain the premium and policy value calculation processes for long-term insurance coverages.

-- Learning outcomes:
+Learning outcomes
+:
   1. Identify the future loss random variables associated with whole life, term life, and endowment insurance, and with term and whole life annuities, on single lives.
   2. Calculate premiums based on the equivalence principle, the portfolio percentile principle, and for a given expected present value of profit, for the policies in 11.1.
   3. Calculate and interpret gross premium, net premium and modified net premium policy values for the policies in 11.1.